KarpelesLab/cryptutil/README.md

 // Then you can inspect info to see which signatures were verified, and how many
 // layers of encryption were decrypted
 ```

+## ID Card

+ID Cards can be used by entities with a signing key to provide alternate encryption keys.